Life Settlement Calculator

 Your age and general health status figure into a key consideration of whether a life settlement or viatical settlement is a viable option for you: your life expectancy.
 The more advanced your age and the more challenging health conditions you face, the more likely your life insurance policy will attract a buyer willing to pay a substantial price for it.
 The harsh truth is that a shorter life span for you spells fewer financial obligations for the life settlement buyer who will take over the payment of your insurance premiums.
 Thus, the investment can be expected to yield a bigger net return.

 A life settlement calculator will also factor in information about the policy you own.
-The types of policies that qualify for life settlements include universal life (which makes up the bulk of policies sold on the secondary market), whole life, and term life policies that can be converted to permanent.
+The types of policies that qualify for life settlements include universal life (which makes up the bulk of policies sold on the secondary market), variable life, and term life policies that can be converted to permanent.
 A second-to-die policy — usually held jointly by a married couple, with payments issued to beneficiaries only after the death of the last surviving person named as co-owner – also qualifies for a life settlement.
 Both group and individual policies that are either permanent or convertible qualify for life settlements.

 Another important policy detail is how long you’ve owned it.
 Each state regulating the life settlements industry sets its own requirements for minimum policy age, as well as for any exceptions granted in cases such as divorce or the death of a spouse.

 Finally, most life settlement companies will require a minimum face value, which is the amount the policy pays out in death benefits.
 Some companies will consider policies valued as low as $50,000, while others set the bar much higher.